Drosophila nigrospiracula: Courtship

 D. nigrospiracula exhibit varied mating behavior.
 Males initiate courtship first by physical contact with females.
 They then perform wing displays while they encroached the female from behind, often circling the female multiple times.
 The wing display consisted of quickly opening and then closing of one or both wings, which creates bursts of sound.
 Males also licked the female genitalia if the female stopped moving.
 Females showed willingness to mate by spreading their wings, while uninterested females relocated away from the male.
 Male D. nigrospiracula are persistent in courtship but do not mount an unwilling female.

 Enemies

 Macrocheles subbadius

 Macrocheles subbadius is an ectoparasite also indigenous to the North American region of the Sonoran Desert that inhabits both saguaro and cardón cacti.
 It reproduces on moist soil, animal feces, and rotting plant tissue.
 They obtain nutrients by biting into the integument of flies and intaking the hemolymph found in the body cavity of the fly, using it for nutrients.
 This parasite reduces the life span of D. nigrospiracula in a manner proportional to the amount of parasites found on the body.
 Reduction in overall health is due to physical trauma caused by Macrocheles subbadius and also due to the loss of nutrients.
 This parasite was also found to hinder female fertility and development of offspring.
+Flies will prefer moving towards light when confronted with the mite, a form of behavioral immunity, as mite infection occurs more easily in dark environments.